Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/vpc.md

     5. and 6.
 Provision and Advertise
         - Create an authorization message for AWS and sign it with the private key
         - AWS uses RDAP to verify the control of the IP range
-- The most specific IPv4 address rage we can bring into AWS is a /24, and for IPv6 is /48 for publicly routable ranges and /56 for CIDRs that are not publicly advertised
+- The most specific IPv4 address range we can bring into AWS is a /24, and for IPv6 is /48 for publicly routable ranges and /56 for CIDRs that are not publicly advertised
 - BYOIP is one region at a time
 - We can import 5 IPv4 and IPv6 ranges per region per account
 - We can not share our IP address range with other accounts using AWS Resource Access Manager (RAM)